nmifzal/chnsoai.github.io/_posts/2018-09-23-meetup-iitm-research-park.md

 ---
 layout: post
 title: First Meetup @ IITM Research Park, Chennai
-description: It was a terrific start for a community that has just started out.
-We are incredible AI wizards from Chennai.
+description: Shout loud!
+We are school of AI from Chennai.
+It was a terrific start for a community that has just started out.
+Expert speakers from different domains shared their experiences in AI.
 image: https://drive.google.com/uc?id=1MAh7FkFfl9yOl3oQSqATPRCMR6vz5QkI
 category: meetup
 ---